usepromptify/promptify_privacy_policy/README.md

 The information collected is used exclusively to:

-- Authenticate with Google's Gemini API to enhance your prompts
+- Allow the prompts to adapt tp user preferences automatically
 - Maintain your preferred settings across browser sessions
 - Enable cross-domain functionality so your settings work across different AI platforms

-Your selected text and prompts are sent only to Google's Gemini API for processing and enhancement.
+Your selected text and prompts are sent only to the Groq API for processing and enhancement through a Cloudflare server.
 I do not have access to, store, or process any of your prompts or enhanced content.

 ## Data Storage